wireapp/wire-docs/src/how-to/administrate/elasticsearch.md

 runReindex: false
 elasticsearch:
   host: # your elasticsearch host here
-  index: directory_new
+  index: directory_new # name of new index
 cassandra:
   host: # your cassandra host here
 image:
   tag: 5.23.0 # or whichever version you are running atm, the current method has been tested with 5.23 and 5.25
 ```

 This will create a new index called `directory_new` after it has been run.
+The name of a new index can be of your choosing, `directory_new` was selected as the previous default one was `directory`.

-Run it with helm (mind the following cmd assumes some paths which might not be applicable in your installation):
+Run it with helm (mind the following command assumes some paths which might not be applicable in your installation):

 ```
 helm upgrade --install elasticsearch-migrate charts/elasticsearch-migrate -f values/elasticsearch-migrate/values.yaml